quay/clair/Documentation/howto/deployment.md

 You will notice particular API paths are grouped by the services which implement them.
 This is your guide to configure your layer 7 load balancer correctly.

-When the loadbalancer encounters a particular path prefix it must send those request to the correct set of ClairV4 nodes.
+When the load balancer encounters a particular path prefix it must send those request to the correct set of Clair nodes.

-For example this is how we configure Traefik in our local development environment.
+For example, this is how we configure Traefik in our local development environment:
 ```
 "traefik.enable=true"
 "traefik.http.routers.notifications.entrypoints=clair"